spoonit/beautiful-jekyll/aboutme.md

 title: About me
 ---

 My name is Jesus Rios.
 I am a full stack mobile developer with over 5 years of experience based in Tokyo, Japan.
-My experience has been working with startups, primarily focused on mobile applications and backend services using Go.
-I enjoy the process of creating a product, value teamwork, and enjoy working with designers and QA to create a good user experience through user design and testing.
+I am primarily focused on mobile applications and backend services using Go.

-## Experience

-Origami

-XYFindIt

-Balboa Park
+Moved to Tokyo from San Diego CA in 2017 to work for [Origami] (https://www.origami.com)